Subnodal/subElements/docs/en/gettingstarted.md

 # Getting Started
-Welcome to subElements! subElements is a framework which enables you to quickly write your own web platforms iwth ease.
+Welcome to subElements! subElements is a framework which enables you to quickly write your own web platforms with ease.
 We'll guide you through the steps to make your first app below!

 ## Getting the HTML ready